LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 :name (required): the name of the operator.
 This is how it is referenced later.
 :value (required): A list of operators.
 This is identical to the :code:`operators` entry in the :code:`geometry` object of a :code:`shape`.
-:initial_dimensions (optional): the number of initial dimensions of the operator.
+:start_dimensions (optional): the number of initial dimensions of the operator.
 Must be 2 or 3.
 If not specified, the number of dimensions of the document is used.
+:units (required, must specify this or start_units and end_units): the units in which the operator is specified
+:start_units (optional, must specify this or units): the units in which the first operator is specified
+:end_units (optiona, must specify this or units): the units in which the last operator is specified.
+It is an error if the right conversion are not done.

 The example below demonstrates how to create and then use a named operator.
 Note that :code:`ref` is just one entry in the list of operators, and